vokecodes/Rich-Text-Editor/README.md

-# Getting Started with Create React App
+# Rich Text Editor with Quil

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).